 Here’s the list of everything you’ll need to get started.

 The computer is the hub of your recording studio.
 It’s possible to use pretty much any desktop or laptop computer, but the processing speed should be as high as you can afford so it can cope with the production software you’re using.
-If portability of your studio is important to you, then a laptop may be best, although desktops tend to have higher processing power, which means you can record and listen to more tracks simultaneously.
+If portability of your studio is crucial to you, then a laptop may be best.
+However, desktops tend to have the higher processing power, which means you can record and listen to more tracks simultaneously.
 Whether you choose to use a Mac or a PC will come down to personal preference, but there is a lot of debate on the issue!

 Digital Audio Workstation or DAW

 Your DAW is the software you use to do the recording, editing, and mixing.
 The good news for complete novices is that there are free DAWs out there.
 Generally, they’re not recommended for long-term professional use, but they give you a chance to try them out before choosing which to spend your money on.

 The audio interface unit sends the music into the computer when you’re recording and out of the computer when playing it back.
 You’ll need to ensure the interface you choose is compatible with your DAW and has enough processing power for what you’ll be recording.
 The simplest models will have 1 or 2 connecting ports, while professional models can have 20 or more.
 It’s best to connect the audio interface to your computer with either USB or Firewire connectors.
 USBs are the cheaper option, but the Firewire delivers a faster transfer.

 At the most basic level, there are two main types of headphones to choose from, and each offer different benefits:

 - Closed-back headphones deliver the best isolation but a lesser sound quality which makes them better for tracking.

 - Open-back headphones deliver the best sound quality but with less isolation which makes them better for mixing.